retrotravelbug/tightropetool/adolescent tightrope.md

 ## Printable cards

-The cards in the guidance workbook can be printed from the workbook or collectively from here: [printable cards].
-You can print off, cut out and laminate each card, or page of cards.
+The cards in the guidance workbook can be printed from the workbook or collectively from here: [printable cards] so you can print off, cut out and laminate each card, or page of cards.
 There are also mats that have all the cards from each area together.

 ## Workbook for parents